iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

   icl-viewer -input dc800 0

-Here, the first *sub-argument* **dc800** selects a grabber backend, which is fire-wire-800 in the present example, and the second sub-argument selects a device from that backend (here, the 1st one found -- at index 0).
+Here, the first *sub-argument* **dc800** selects a grabber backend, which is fire-wire-800 in the given example, and the second sub-argument selects a device from that backend (here, the 1st one found -- at index 0).
 As explained :ref:`here<io.generic-grabber>`, the second sub-argument can be augmented with additional parameters of shape